HFTSRedux/TS2Redux/README.md

 	 - Many in-game textures have been recreated in higher resolutions to helps this almost 20 year old game look a bit less pixelated on HD displays.

 # Mods and Cheats
 Numerous mods and extra cheats are added.
-These mods are optional and can be enabled/disabled on-the-fly.
+These mods are optional and can be selected during the install process.
+Once installed, they can be enabled/disabled on the fly using keyboard shortcuts.

 When you launch TS2, a black window will appear showing you the button combinations to press on your keyboard to toggle each mod.
 Press **Shift+F1** to see even more keyboard commands.